zhilyaev/werf/docs/pages/configuration/introduction.md

 CONFIG_SECTION
 ```

-Each config section has a type.
-There are currently 3 types of config sections:
+Each configuration section has a type.
+There are currently 3 types of sections:

-1. Config section to describe project meta information, which will be referred to as *meta config section*.
+1. Config section to describe project meta information.
+We will refer to it as a *meta config section*.
-2. Config section to describe image build instructions, which will be referred to as *image config section*.
+2. Config section to describe instructions for building images.
+We will refer to it as an *image config section*.
-3. Config section to describe artifact build instructions, which will be referred to as *artifact config section*.
+3. Config section to describe instructions for building artifacts.
+We will refer to it as an *artifact config section*.

 More types can be added in the future.